apurbzz-1994/serpents-divination/README.md

 ## Upcoming features
 - Ability to print documentation table and generate markdown for different platforms
-- Automating the generation of instructions on how to run each scripts and what to look out for to minimise error during script run(e.g a script taking an argument or requires a csv file)
+- Automating the generation of instructions on how to run each script and what to look out for to minimise error during script run(e.g a script taking an argument or requires a csv file)